Gomboc-AI/actions/on-pull-request-runner/README.md

 **When no remediation PR is opened:** the action copies ORL-modified files from the isolated batch workspace back into your checkout.
 If ORL reports `fixes=0` and `changes=0` (common with exit code 2 — findings remain), there is nothing to commit.
 Check the job log for `ORL report totals: findings=…, fixes=…, changes=…` and the `Open remediation PR` step output.

 **“CI&CD” or other PR labels:** those come from the Gomboc Integrations backend when `post-integrations` runs with `effect: SubmitForReview`.
-That step runs in both audit and remediate mode and is unrelated to opening a stacked remediation PR.
+That step runs once after mode-specific work (audit comments or remediation PR), so remediate mode can include `scmContext.resultingPullRequest` when a remediation PR was opened.

 ## Supported features